 Activity – Block Play Encourages Eye Teaming

 At this stage of development, your toddler’s hand-eye coordination has opened a whole new world to them.
 They are able to physically control their movements and manipulate toys.
 Activities such as stacking blocks encourage more than eye-hand coordination.
 Your toddler is also developing depth perception.
-In fact, without proper development of depth perception, your toddler will struggle with eye-hand coordination.
+In fact, without proper development of depth perception, your toddler will struggle with eye-hand coordination and moving.

 Depth perception is the ability to perceive the distance between your eyes and an object or the distance between two objects.
 Depth perceptional is horizontal, across, and also vertical.
 To successfully stack blocks, your toddler’s eyes must perceive the distance from their eyes to the block in their hand and the block on the floor.
 Additionally, your toddler is learning about height, the distance from the block in their hand to the block on the floor.
 How high must the block be raised to successfully stack it?